rdio/jsfmt/README.md

 `jsfmt` will also attempt to pickup and use the configured `indent` variable from your `.jshintrc` configuration file, if present.

+#### disablePlugins
+By default `jsfmt` uses [esformatter-braces](https://github.com/pgilad/esformatter-braces) and [esformatter-var-each](https://github.com/twolfson/esformatter-var-each) plugins.
+However, if you would like to disable any of these, you can supply the config setting of `"disablePlugins": ["esformatter-var-each"]`.

 Rewriting
 ---